WiRE Hubs Autumn Program

 During the WiRE Hub program, you will attend facilitated virtual interactive Hub sessions each week for 90 minutes at a specific time (same time every week) to work on your idea individually, with support from your peers, mentor and facilitator.
 With the valuable support from peers in your Hub and guidance/assistance from the Hub facilitator (and experts and mentors), you will achieve your entrepreneurial idea over a 12 week period.
 Each Hub session is designed to help progress your idea/goal/project to a stage that meets your overall objective for the 12 weeks.

-This is the big goal that you will achieve.
-You will need to ensure it is a worthy challenge, that will have impact and be specific, so you clearly know whether you have met your intention.
+You will need to ensure it is a worthy challenge or outcome for your business , that will have impact and be specific, so you clearly know whether you have progressed in your business journey.

 Some examples are: